NaleRaphael/sphinxdoc-test/README.md

 	``` $ make html```

+## Steps - host your docs on github

+1. Create a repo on github

+2. Create a branch named `gh-pages`

+3. Upload those docs you just create on that branch

-9. Upload this repo on github, and you can see the docs on github pages.
+4. Then you can see the docs on github pages.

 	url of your repo: `https://github.com/YOUR_NAME/YOUR_REPO`

 	url of the github pages: `https://YOUR_NAME.github.com/YOUR_REPO`